 5. Prep for quiet time

 Cruise ships have so many onboard activities that you could spend every single day doing something different.
 But even so, at some point, you’re going to want a little quiet time for yourself.
-This might be in the evening before you turn in for the night or it might be an entire day where you just want to avoid the crowd.
+This might be in the evening before you turn in for the night or it might be an entire day when you just want to avoid the crowd.

 Either way, you need to prep for that quiet, alone time.
 Pack a few books, or download a few new titles to your reader.
 Put a deck of cards into your suitcase or pack a board game if you prefer to spend quiet time with your family or your partner.
 Just make sure that whatever you pack doesn’t take up too much space.